EsviCodes/codaisseur-week-2-homework/README.md

     _Note: There should be **1** named export it should be a function

 2. The function `getTatooineResidents`
-- Makes a request to the starwars api endpoint: https://swapi.co/api/planets/1/ to get info about the planet Tatooine
+# DONE - Makes a request to the starwars api endpoint: https://swapi.co/api/planets/1/ to get info about the planet Tatooine
-- Feel free to use npm to install a http client like superagent to make the request
+# DONE - Feel free to use npm to install a http client like superagent to make the request
 - Making a request with superagent should create a Promise, return that promise from the function `getTatooineResidents`
 - Add a `then()` block to the promise you return from `getTatooineResidents`
 - `return` an array of urls for the residents of Tatooine (not the whole response) from the last `.then()` block in the promise chain